 Bayfield is one of the most beautiful places in Wisconsin and is the gateway to the beautiful Apostle Islands National Lakeshore.

-If you don’t mind getting up a bit earlier than normal and having a long day of driving, then this trip is going to be perfect for you.
+If you don’t mind getting up a bit earlier than normal and having a long day of driving, then this trip is going to be perfect for a day trip from Minneapolis.
 You’ll actually do some exploring in other parts of the peninsula, rather than just Bayfield.

 Once you get to Bayfield, head straight for Meyers Beach, which has one of the best hiking trails that’s onshore without getting on a kayak and heading to the island.
 If you have more time, you can rent a sea kayak and actually head to the islands.
 But this is tough with just one day.